zaisid/DATA4381_HandwritingIdentification/README.md

 ### How to Run
 ***Generating final model***: Download data from the [CSAFE Handwriting Database](https://data.csafe.iastate.edu/HandwritingDatabase/?saveQueryContent=handwritingdbstudy-%3E++%28Writer_ID+%3C%3D+%270090%27%29+&files%5B%5D=&study=handwritingdbstudy&left-operands-parameters-name=Writer_ID&filter-operators-name=%3D&right-operands-parameters-value=Writer_ID&paramValues=0009#).
 Clone this repository, or download `BW_coloring.ipynb`.
 It is recommended to execute code virtually, such as with Google Colab, ensuring dependencies, such as `reload_data2.py`, are within the same/virtual directory.
-Run notebook and download .keras model files; XAI interpretations are built-in.
+Run notebook and download .keras model and other output files; XAI interpretations are built-in.
 Previous models can be trained and generated in the same way with their respective notebook(s).

 ### Contents of Repository